letops/letops/README.md

 Obviously, I am a developer.
 I have over 8 years of experience working as a freelance, co-founder, technical lead, account manager and much more.
 I am experienced with all stages of development for web applications.

+My Github is connected to several organizations because I like to give my client's full access to their code and any software used.
+(Just for their own sanity and in case I choke with a boneless wing)

 ### 🔭 Currently working on...

 Django + Wagtail + React + Netlify Functions in: